Therock90421/DA-Pro/README.md

-# DA-Pro
+# Learning Domain-Aware Detection Head with Prompt Tuning

-Pytorch implementation of Learning Domain-Aware Detection Head with Prompt Tuning (NeurIPS 2023)
+The official implementation of `Learning Domain-Aware Detection Head with Prompt Tuning` ([arxiv](https://arxiv.org/abs/2306.05718)).

+This codebase is based on [RegionCLIP](https://github.com/microsoft/RegionCLIP).